Updated: 7 minute read

 Personalized AI follow-ups

 Automated systems keep the dialogue alive with scheduled reminders, satisfaction checks, and seasonal nudges tailored to each customer's history.
-Intelligent texts can significantly reduce no-shows, and help catch small issues before they develop into bad reviews.
+Automated text reminders reduce no-shows and help catch small issues before they turn into bad reviews.
 Because messages reference the exact job like "We changed your furnace filter last October.
 Are you ready for a spring tune-up?", customers feel remembered rather than mass-marketed.

 Strengthen financial health and cash flow